 Basic grammar, pronunciation and vocabulary of the German language.
 Includes the study of German culture, practice of listening, speaking, reading and writing skills.
 Prerequisites: None.

-GER102AA 4 credits 5 periods Elementary German II
+GER102AA Elementary German II

 Continued study of grammar and vocabulary of the German language along with the study of German culture.
 Emphasis on German language skills.
 Prerequisites: GER101 or equivalent.